52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 17. Old course, book, or blog?
 Reshare with a testimonial

 I know a big list like this can feel overwhelming.
-And I want you to feel accomplished, not tired, when you look at these potential writing and editing tasks.
+When you look at these potential writing and editing tasks, I want you to feel accomplished, not tired.

 Here’s how I flow with writing and Mercury Retrograde: